Christmas in Puerto Rico: Spanish colonial administration

-American colonial administration (1898-1952)
+American colonial administration (1898–1952)

 From 1898 to 1930, Puerto Rican children had to attend school on Three Kings Day since the celebration was not part of the American tradition.
+Emphasis was still given to the Catholic narrative of the Nativity and the Three Kings Day festivity as the predominant religious element of Christmas, despite the Protestant aspects introduced with the new administration, mainly due to being passed down via oral tradition.
+This has been noted as conflicting with Anglo-American traditions and linked to a historic resistance to assimilate culturally, intrinsically tied to the ongoing status of Puerto Rico as an unincorporated territory of the United States.
+Aware of this trend, the colonial administration made attempts to massify the figure of Santa Claus, with efforts that included Commissioner of Public Instruction Juan Bernardo Huyke's book A Story of Santa Claus.
+Published during the 1920s, the story changed traditional elements that included eliminating the North Pole and reindeers and added Catholic elements, in an attempt to gain traction among Puerto Rican children.
+Despite this, during the first half of the 20th Century local authors parodied the Americanization project, with the figure of Santa Claus itself being vilified as foreign and imposed, notably leading to the dueling narrative of Abelardo Díaz Alfaro's Santa Clo va a La Cuchilla (1947), in which several rural children that are only aware of the local customs mistake a teacher dressed as Santa Claus for the Devil.

 Celebrations

 Religious

 Placing grass in a box -meant for the camels of the Three Kings- is traditional in Puerto Rico.
 Despite this, the depiction of the trio riding on horses is common, as it is more akin to Puerto Rican history.
 In certain municipalities, the depiction of the Three Kings has become a tradition of its own, such as the Reyes Cantores Isabelinos and the Reyes Juanadinos.
 The latter are the most perduring representation, dating back to its 1884 creation by priest Valentín Echevarría, and have traveled throughout Puerto Rico and abroad, visiting places like Cuba and the Vatican.
 The Stars that compose Orion's Belt, part to the constellation which is visible during winter, are folklorically associated with the Three Kings and are celebrated in a fashion that the Star of Bethlehem is as well.

 Informal masses mixed with music and aguinaldos were held for the Three Kings as part of the Catholic tradition of Promesas, promises that were made throughout the year in exchange for help with some issue.
 If one of these promises was perceived as fulfilled, they would be commemorated for years and, in some cases, from generation to generation.
 The Baptist Church of Caguas began organizing a "living tree" in 1989, with a large tree cover concealing a chorus.